 The prints frequently take historical or easily recognizable objects as a starting point and overlay them with unexpected motifs, forcing the viewer to look again at visual tropes and what they represent.
 A recurring theme is to take objects commonly associated with macho or masculine obsessions and to inject them with a lighter, more feminine tone.
 Examples include the Skull Toile series, which combines the striking outline of animal skulls with the floral patterns of toile fabric, and the Plate Series, which features the intricate reworking of both guns and skulls.

-Viewing their work as the product of cooly executed design, rather than artistic self-expression, Durrant and Coley both benefited from successful design careers before joining forces as The Strange Case Company.
+Viewing his work as the product of cooly executed design, rather than artistic self-expression, Durrant benefited from a successful design career in the production of video games (something that has aided his computer generated pieces).
 After an interrupted stint at art college, Durrant started work in TV and film production design, including time assisting revered special effects expert Geoff Portass.
 Durrant then went on to work in museum animatronics and video game design, for which he was awarded a BAFTA.